Multi-Stage Progressive Image Restoration: Experiments and Analysis

 \subsection{Implementation Details}

 Our MPRNet is end-to-end trainable and requires no pre-training.
-We train separate models for three different tasks with the following settings.
-We employ $2$ CABs at each scale of the encoder-decoder subnetwork, and for downsampling we use $2 2$ max-pooling with stride $2$.
+We train separate models for three different tasks.
+We employ $2$ CABs at each scale of the encoder-decoder, and for downsampling we use $2 2$ max-pooling with stride $2$.
 In the last stage, we employ ORSNet that contains $3$ ORBs, each of which further uses $8$ CABs.
+Depending on the task complexity, we scale the network width by setting the number of channels to $40$ for deraining, $80$ for denoising, and $96$ for deblurring.
 The networks are trained on $256 256$ patches with a batch size of $16$ for $4 10^5$ iterations.
 For data augmentation, horizontal and vertical flips are randomly applied.
 We use Adam optimizer \cite{kingma2014adam} with the initial learning rate of $2 10^{-4}$, which is steadily decreased to $1 10^{-6}$ using the cosine annealing strategy~\cite{loshchilov2016sgdr}.